 Sales Activity and Buyer Demand

-• Reduced sale‑to‑list price ratios compared to peak years, tracked by Zillow Research.
+Reduced sale-to-list price ratios compared to peak conditions, tracked by Zillow Research

 At the same time, there are notable signs of stability:

-These factors help explain why prices have softened in pace but not collapsed.
+These factors help explain why prices have softened in pace but have not collapsed.

 This seasonal pause can make the market appear softer than it actually is, especially when viewed without year-over-year context.

-How King County Compares to the National Market
+How Does King County Compare to the National Housing Market?

 Compared to many regions, King County continues to benefit from: